pagkly/Zed/Investopedia3/The Benefits and Risks of Fixed Income Products.md

 Fixed income investments offer investors a steady stream of income over the life of the bond or debt instrument while simultaneously offering the issuer much-needed access to capital or money.
 Steady income lets investors plan for spending, a reason these are popular products in retirement portfolios.

-The interest payments from fixed-income products can also help investors stabilize the risk-return in their investment portfolio—known as the [market risk](https://www.investopedia.com/terms/m/marketrisk.asp).
+The interest payments from fixed-income products can also help investors stabilize the risk-return in their investment portfolio—known as the [[market risk]](https://www.investopedia.com/terms/m/marketrisk.asp).
 For investors holding stocks, prices can fluctuate resulting in large gains or losses.
 The steady and stable interest payments from fixed-income products can partly offset losses from the decline in stock prices.
 As a result, these safe investments help to diversify the risk of an investment portfolio.

 Also, fixed-income investments in the form of Treasury bonds (T-bonds) have the backing of the U.S. government.9 Fixed income CDs have Federal Deposit Insurance Corporation (FDIC) protection up to $250,000 per individual.7 Corporate bonds, while not insured are backed by the financial viability of the underlying company.
 Should a company declare bankruptcy or liquidation, bondholders have a higher claim on company assets than do common shareholders.1